ericdebelak/rendr/_posts/2017-03-14-this-and-that.markdown

 }
 {% endhighlight %}

-Callback functions are very common in some libraries, like jQuery. jQuery ajax calls also overwrite <code>this</code>.
-If you are in doubt, you can always <code>console.log(this);</code> just to see what <code>this</code> is.
-Thankfully, this issue is very easy to solve.
+Callback functions are very common in some libraries, like jQuery. jQuery ajax calls also overwrite `this`.
+If you are in doubt, you can always `console.log(this);` just to see what `this` is.